anttisalonen/progbook/rst/flask1.rst

 ...and run "FLASK_APP=hello.py flask run" (where hello.py is the Python file that was just created).
 After this, directing your browser to "http://localhost:5000/" should display the text "Hello World!"

 *Exercise*: Test Flask to ensure you've installed it correctly.
-If you get stuck, consult the documentation on the Flask webpage.
+If you get stuck, consult the documentation on the Flask web page.

-Now that we have Flask installed and can serve webpages, we can put together a simple page, though at this stage it won't do anything.
+Now that we have Flask installed and can serve web pages, we can put together a simple page, though at this stage it won't do anything.

 HTML
 ====

 We'll go more into details around HTML is later in this book.
 For now, suffice to say, HTML defines what will be shown to the user visiting a web page.
-We'll create a very simple page with two buttons labeled "Start" and "Stop", and nothing else.
+We'll create a very simple page with two buttons labelled "Start" and "Stop", and nothing else.

 As per Flask documentation, in order to display an HTML page it must reside in a subdirectory called "templates".